UbiquityRobotics/bus_loki/README.md

    You must not see any errors that stop the launch.

 6. Get the sonar locations published.
-Log into the RasPi2 again and run the following command:
+Log into the RasPi again and run the following command:

         # Launch file is located in fiducials_lib for obscure reasons: